-Students enrolled in a diploma program are expected to complete their program in the required maximum time based on the SAP policy.
-Students may petition the academic department to request an extension be considered, if it is aligned within the UoNA SAP policy.
+Students enrolled in an undergraduate program are expected to complete their program within the maximum completion percentage based on the UoNA SAP policy.
+Students may petition the academic department to request an extension if it is aligned within the UoNA SAP policy.

 Satisfactory academic progress (SAP) is managed by designated financial aid and academic staff, who are responsible for monitoring the academic progress of all enrolled students toward completion of a certificate, diploma, or degree program regardless of credential level.
-The policies, which are provided in the SAP section of this catalog, are aligned with current US ED regulations for monitoring if a student is making SAP toward completing an undergraduate program and are consistently followed for all enrolled students regardless if financial aid was requested or received by the student.
+The policies, which are provided in the SAP section of this catalog, are aligned with current US ED regulations for monitoring if a student is making SAP toward completing an undergraduate program and are consistently followed for all enrolled students regardless of if financial aid was requested or received by the student.